 Yes, that’s $7.5 million – or 208,333 times the contract approved by the spending board two years ago.

 Mistakes were made, the city’s procurement office now acknowledges in a note to the BOE.

-UPDATE: The Board of Estimates unanimously approved the $7.5 million increase today after the city’s procurement chief, Keasha L. Brown, called the failure to include operating expenses “an oversight – a very huge oversight.
-She blamed the mistake on her predecessor, while Parking Authority Director Peter Little blamed it on a “clerical error.”
+UPDATE: The city’s procurement chief, Keasha Brown, has called the failure to include operating expenses “an oversight – a very huge oversight.”
+She blamed the mistake on her predecessor, Erin Sher Smyth, while veteran Parking Authority Director Peter Little blamed it on a “clerical error.”
+FULL STORY.

-The award letter approved by the board “incorrectly requested the management fee only,” says the written explanation in tomorrow’s agenda.
+The award letter approved in 2019 by the board “incorrectly requested the management fee only,” says the written explanation in tomorrow’s agenda.

 But what should have been approved was the management fee plus operating expenses, which increase the contract’s cost exponentially.
 (See page 45 of agenda here.)